AndresRamirez0394/StarWars/README.md

 2. Create a new Endpoint to list all character names from a movie.
    * You pass an ID as a URL parameter.

+   To show the characters, add /characters/<movie_id> where movie_id is 1-6, to the localhost URL.